MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-setup.md

    The Sales Order Agent monitors incoming emails to this mailbox.
 The email account can be either a Microsoft 365 personal account or a shared mailbox in your organization.
 Learn more at [Set up e-mail](admin-how-setup-email.md).

    > [!IMPORTANT]
-   > When you use a shared Microsoft 365 mailbox, make sure you setup mailbox delegation in the Exchange admin center to provide permissions to read and send emails from this mailbox to the users who can activate the agent.
+   > If you use a shared Microsoft 365 mailbox, set up mailbox delegation in the Exchange admin center to provide permissions to read and send emails from this mailbox to the users who can activate the agent.
 The same applies when you use a personal Microsoft 365 account.
 You need to provide permissions to read and manage emails to other users, unless you will be the one activating the agent.
    >
    > When the agent is activated by a user, it runs in the context of that user as a background task, and that background task needs to have access to the shared mailbox to process emails.
 Note that in some cases, it may take up to a few hours for Exchange to propagate the permissions to the selected users.

 ## Activate and configure Sales Order Agent